LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 Since we want to render either `<AuthPage>` or one of the other two (`<NewOrderPage>` or `<OrderHistoryPage>`), we'll opt for a _______ expression.

+Until we start using React Router, we'll just render `<NewOrderPage>` if there's a user logged in.

 Here's the refactor in **App.jsx**:

 ```jsx